Lecture 6

 Place the counts in a variable called n

-What does the following pipeline do?
-Rewrite it with count()
+How would you write the following pipeline with count() instead?

 vs.

-Is a Congressional District more likely to be flipped to a Democratic seat if it has high prevalence of gerrymandering or low prevalence of gerrymandering?
+Is a Congressional District more likely to be flipped to a Democratic seat if it has high or low prevalence of gerrymandering?

 Warning: The following aesthetics were dropped during statistical